-The ASC was sorry to hear of the recent death of French cinematographer Pierre Lhomme, AFC on July 4, 2019 at the age of 89.
+The ASC was sorry to hear of the recent death of influential French cinematographer Pierre Lhomme, AFC on July 4, 2019.

 As reported by IMAGO:

 It is with great sadness that we learned that Pierre Lhomme, AFC passed away last week at the age of 89.

 He was one the most important French cinematographers.
 He brought his talent with many famous French directors including Robert Bresson, Alain Cavalier, Jean Pierre Melville, James Ivory, Jean Eustache and Eric Rohmer.
 He was also a close collaborator of Chris Marker with whom he co- directed the documentary film Joli Maien in 1962.

 Nominated five times for the Cesar of the Best Photography between 1976 and 1984 for the following films: La chair de l’orchidée and Judith Therpauve from Patrice Chéreau, Le Sauvage directed by Rappeneau, Dites lui que je l’aime and the beautiful Mortelle Randonnée films by Claude Miller.
 He finally got the precious statuette for Camille Claudel, directed by another famous French cinematographer, Bruno Nuytten, in 1989, and Cyrano de Bergerac from Jean Paul Rappeneau in 1991.